eclipse-henshin/henshin/trunk/plugins/org.eclipse.emf.henshin.model/ocltemplates/readme.txt

 to modify the OCL namespace to be more Henshin related  and on the other hand to lift the template version from EMF2.3 to EMF2.5.

-I seems to work :-)
+It seems to work :-)

 Make sure that after reloading the GenModel, the following properties are still set:
 (Hint: In the tree-based editor, click on the topmost element above the package and